microsoft/verona/CONTRIBUTING.md

 To do so, you can choose a number of ways to download it (ex. [npm](https://www.npmjs.com/package/clang-format), [releases](https://releases.llvm.org/), [apt](https://packages.ubuntu.com/search?suite=default&section=all&arch=any&keywords=clang-format-9&searchon=names), [Arch AUR](https://aur.archlinux.org/packages/clang-format-static-bin/), etc), then put on your PATH *before* you run CMake.

-A `clangformat` target will be created and you can make sure you won't break the build by runnnig that target.
+A `clangformat` target will be created and you can make sure you won't break the build by running that target.

 # Bugs and patches